 OCCP has listened to the Pubwatch members and has responded by purchasing tools to make the lives of those who work and socialize in the night time economy safer.

-Pubwatch also works closely with volunteers from Street Pastors UK, who play an active role every payday Friday and Saturday nights in the city.
+Pubwatch also works closely with volunteers from Street Pastors UK, who play an active role in supporting those in need or vulnerable.
 Street pastors are trained volunteers from local churches who care about their community.
-They patrol in teams of men and women, usually from 10 p.m. to 4 a.m.
+They patrol in teams of men and women, usually from 10:30 p.m. to 4 a.m.

 Their caring, helping and listening nature is a blessing to members of the public who may have become distressed, disorientated or slightly worse for wear.
 They are an amazing organisation and make such a difference within the community.